-Grammar stations are perfect for secondary students.
+Grammar stations are perfect for a whole class of secondary students.
 You can rotate and address confusion and successes, and your students get to move and learn from others.
 If you’re looking for middle school English grammar activities, try stations.

 Younger students use stations as a normal part of their school day.
 Older students enjoy them too!
 I utilize stations in many capacities, but I overwhelmingly move my students through grammar stations.
 My hope for this blog post is to outline ways you can be successful for designing grammar stations.